CLAMP: Prompt-based Contrastive Learning for Connecting Language and Animal Pose: Experiments

 \textbf{Feature-level score map} Based on Eq.~\eqref{eq:sementic-contrast}, we can obtain the similarities between text prompts and local keypoint features before and after training with the feature-level loss $\mathcal{L}_{feature}$.
 As shown in Fig.~\ref{fig:vis-semantic}, the keypoint feature without feature-level adaptation has almost the same similarity for different text prompts, demonstrating the lack of discrimination in the visual keypoint features that are directly extracted by CLIP pre-trained models.
 With the feature-level adaptation, each keypoint feature has the highest similarity with the corresponding text prompt (\ie, the diagonal elements).
 It demonstrates that the feature-level adaptation helps enhance the discrimination of prompt embeddings and visual features of different keypoints, leading to better cross-modal alignment.

-\textbf{Spatial-level score map and Qualitative analysis} Based on Eq.~\eqref{eq:pixel-1} and Eq.~\eqref{eq:pixel-2}, we visualized the score map to study the effect of the spatial-level contrastive loss in the supplementary material, which shows the established connections between language descriptions and image features and can help understand our CLAMP.
-In addition, some visual results of CLAMP and SimpleBaseline are also presented in the supplementary material, showing the superiority of our CLAMP over the baseline model.
+\textbf{Spatial-level score map and Qualitative analysis} We visualize the score map to study the effect of the spatial-level contrastive loss in the supplementary material, which shows the established connections between language descriptions and image features and can help understand our CLAMP.
+In addition, some visual results are presented in the supplementary material, showing the superiority of our method over the baseline model.